siddhantshr/auto-class-joiner/README.md

     ![Classes Json File](images/classes-json.png)

 5. Set your time table in the `data/timetable.json` file.
+The times should be in `[hh] [mm]` format seprated by spaces.
+Note: times to be written in the 24 hour format.
 Ex:

     ![TimeTable Json File](images/timetable-json.png)